griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 ### Running a step independently

 It might be useful to run a step separately from the rest of the pipeline to try and isolate the issue further.
-Using the `script` file and the docker from the WDL where that step’s instructions are specfied, you can try and manually rerun the step on VM to try and understand what is failing.
+Using the `script` file and the docker from the WDL where that step’s instructions are specified, you can try and manually rerun the step on VM to try and understand what is failing.

-For example, if we were getting an error during the opitype step, we could find the `script` file used for opitype:
+For example, if we were getting an error during the OptiType step, we could find the `script` file used for OptiType:

 ```
 gs://[GCS BUCKET]/cromwell-executions/immuno/[WORKFLOW ID]/call-optitype/script
 ```

-Where we can see the command to execute Opitype and the files needed:
+Where we can see the command to execute OptiType and the files needed:

 ```
 /bin/bash /usr/bin/optitype_script_wdl.sh /tmp . \